 All of the below are working titles.
-Drafts are available for most of the papers - please contact me if you're interested in seeing one.
+Drafts are available for some of the papers - please contact me if you're interested in seeing one.

 The Methodological, Metaphysical, and Epistemological Assumptions of Kant's Theoretical Philosophy

 An investigation of the underlying method in Kant's mature theoretical philosophy, focusing on what Kant takes his subject to be, what his basic premises are, and why he thinks those premises are appropriate.

 Kant's aim in the Refutation of Idealism

 The role of Kant's proofs in the Antinomies of Pure Reason

 The mind as the idea of the body in the Short Treatise

 Anger as illusion